gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/anime.md

 ## The Beginning

 My journey began in junior secondary school, fueled by the passionate discussions of my roommates.
 I took the plunge with *Bleach*, completely unaware of the massive world I was stepping into.
 The hook was set deep the first time Ichigo unleashed his Bankai.
-The sheer scale, the power shift, the visual spectacle it was a defining "I get it now" moment that transformed me from a curious observer into a dedicated fan.
+The sheer scale, the power shift, the visual spectacle—it was a defining "I get it now" moment that transformed me from a curious observer into a dedicated fan.

 ## The Deep Dive